argoproj-labs/argocd-operator/docs/guides/install-olm.md

 ### Operator Catalog

 Create a `CatalogSource` in the `olm` namespace.
 This manifest references a container image that has the Argo CD Operator packaged for use in OLM.
+For more information on packaging the operator, see the [development][docs_dev] documentation.

 ```bash
 kubectl create -n olm -f deploy/catalog_source.yaml